LeToNode/Play2.0-CN-doc/scalaGuide/ScalaGlobal.md

 ## The Global object

 Defining a `Global` object in your project allows you to handle global settings for your application.
-This object must be defined in the `_root_` package.
+This object must be defined in the default (empty) package.

 ```scala
 import play.api._